tpq/exprso/README.md

 Welcome to the `exprso` GitHub page!

-Supervised machine learning often comprises a large part of bioinformatic studies.
-However, the sheer complexity of classification pipelines poses a significant barrier to expert scientists otherwise unspecialized in machine learning.
-Moreover, many biologists lack the time or technical skills necessary to implement these methods properly.
+Supervised machine learning has an increasingly important role in biological studies.
+However, the sheer complexity of classification pipelines poses a significant barrier to the expert biologist unfamilar with machine learning.
+Moreover, many biologists lack the time or coding skills necessary to establish their own pipelines.
 The `exprso` package introduces a framework for the rapid implementation of high-throughput supervised machine learning built with the biologist user in mind.
-Written by biologists, for biologists, `exprso` provides a user-friendly *R* interface that empowers investigators to execute state-of-the-art classification with minimal programming experience.
+Written by biologists, for biologists, `exprso` provides a user-friendly *R* interface that empowers investigators to execute state-of-the-art binary and multi-class classification, including some deep learning, with minimal programming experience necessary.
 You can get started with `exprso` by installing the most up-to-date version of this package directly from GitHub.

 ``` r
 library(devtools)